thboutet292/Analysis_Tenebrion/README.md

 sbatch bin/shotgun_megahit_full.slurm           # per-sample array — de novo assembly (MEGAHIT) sbatch bin/pull_coverm.slurm                    # once — pulls the CoverM Apptainer image sbatch bin/shotgun_coverm.slurm                 # per-sample array — catalog build (leader task) + coverage profiling
+sbatch bin/pull_binners.slurm                   # once — pulls the MetaBAT2 + CONCOCT + SemiBin2 Apptainer images
+sbatch bin/shotgun_metabat2.slurm               # single job — binning with MetaBAT2
+sbatch bin/shotgun_semibin2.slurm               # single job — binning with SemiBin2
+sbatch bin/shotgun_concoct.slurm                # single job — binning with CONCOCT
-# Step 5 onward — to be completed
+# Step 6 onward — to be completed
 ```

 `shotgun_kraken2_bracken.slurm` (PlusPFP-only) is the earlier, single-database version of the profiling step; `shotgun_kraken2_bracken_addon.slurm` supersedes it once the insect addon database is available, since it reproduces the PlusPFP run and adds the addon pass in the same job.

 Step 1 is a **self-submitting SLURM Array**: launched once without `--array`, it auto-detects the sample list on S3 and resubmits itself with the correct array range.
+Unlike Steps 1–4, the three binning tools in Step 5 are **single jobs, not arrays** — they each process the whole contig catalog and all per-sample BAMs together in one run, since binning inherently needs the full cross-sample coverage matrix at once.

 ---